 I’d be lying if I said I didn’t want you to go vegetarian or vegan.
 Compassion for animals was big part of my reason for doing so, and so I’d love it if nobody ate them.

 But I’m not going to tell you what’s best for you.
 That’s for you to decide.

 Is a plant-based diet healthier than an omnivorous one?

 I believe I’m a lot healthier now that I’m vegan.
 It forces me to avoid fast food and countless other convenient, but unhealthy, foods that I used to eat.
 So in my mind, there’s no question that a well-planned plant-based diet is healthier than the standard (terrible) American diet.

-But how about compared to a whole-foods diet that happens to include some meat, eggs, and a little dairy?
+But how about compared to a whole-foods diet that happens to include a small amount (say, 10% of calories) of meat, maybe a little dairy?
 Honestly, I’m not convinced that one is clearly healthier than the other.

 To me, it’s not clear that one diet is necessarily healthier than the other.
 I’m fine to call it a tie.
 I just know that passing up a McDonald’s is way easier for me now than it was before I was vegetarian, and as a result, I make so much more of my own food than I used to, and eat so many more fruits and vegetables than before.
 For that aspect, I like it.

 I got faster when I went vegetarian, so much so that I took over 10 minutes off my previous marathon and qualified for Boston on my first attempt after I changed my diet.